vrifmus/hEnki/README.md

 ![Columns](images/columns.jpg)

 Lift up the right half of the sockets.
-Using wires make the columns.
+Bend contacts, using wires make the columns.
 Common length of wire, between sockets is 15mm.
 Thumb keys are shifted, length of the wires are higher, measure it.
 Strip 2 mm of insulation from each side.